eapowertools/qlik-field-usage-automation/README.md

 ![](/images/run1.png)

-3. A number of user inputs will appear, however the only required input is **AppId to Scan**, which is the AppId of the application that it should scan.
+3. A number of user inputs will appear, however the only required input is **AppId to Scan**, which is the AppId of the Qlik Sense application that it should scan.
 If only that input is entered and submitted, the automation will just output the results directly on the output screen.
-This is helpful if the user only wants the DROP FIELDS statement generated for that application and does not care about any additional analysis that could be done in a generated Qlik application.
+This is helpful if the user only wants the DROP FIELDS statement generated for that Qlik Sense application and does not care about any additional analysis that could be done in a generated Qlik Sense application.
 3a.
 The additional inputs are shown and documented below (directly in the automation) and provide the user the ability to generate an output application (integral for impact analysis), as well as to control what types of sheets are scanned (Base or All).

 ![](/images/run2.png)